equinor/ert/docs/rst/manual/reference/configuration/observations.rst

  ========

-In addition to INDEX_LIST it is possible to use INDEX_FILE which should just point at an plain text file with indexes (without any ',' or anything).
+In addition to INDEX_LIST it is possible to use INDEX_FILE which should just point at a plain text file with indexes (without any ',' or anything).
 Finally, if your observation only has one value, you can embed it in the config object with VALUE and ERROR.